Poll Worker Resources

 ELECTION EQUIPMENT OPEN HOUSES

-Open Houses will be Sat., March 23 from 10 am–2 pm; Wed., April 10 from 10 am–2 pm; and, Thur., April 11, from 5 pm–8 pm, all in in the Delaware County Council Room, 1st floor in the Government Center Building, located at 201 W. Front St., in Media.
+All Open Houses will be held in the Delaware County Council Room, 1st floor in the Government Center Building, located at 201 W. Front St., in Media.

 Poll workers are asked to check their email for details, including information about parking, and can contact the Poll Worker Hotline at (484) 460-3750 with questions.

-Note: Attending an Open House does not qualify as a training class and attendance is unpaid.
+Note: Attending an Open House does NOT qualify as a training class and attendance is unpaid.

 POLL WORKER TRAINING TEST